 Accreditation is a designation or status that indicates to the public that a school meets certain quality standards set forth by the accrediting agency.
 Achieving and maintaining accreditation is very important because it:

 Seminole State College of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate and baccalaureate degrees.
 SACSCOC accredits institutions in 11 southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and in Latin America.

 If you have questions about the accreditation of Seminole State College of Florida, call the Commission on Colleges at 404.679.4500.
 You may also send written correspondence to:

 Commission on Colleges

 1866 Southern Lane

 Decatur, GA 30033-4097

-The major areas of compliance assessed by SACS are:
+The major areas of compliance assessed by SACSCOC are:

-Seminole State College will complete an extensive internal report addressing a series of specific SACS criteria.
-These criteria are detailed in the SACS publication "Principles of Accreditation" and provide responses to the following:
+Seminole State College will complete an extensive internal report addressing a series of specific SACSCOC criteria.
+These criteria are detailed in the SACSCOC publication "Principles of Accreditation" and provide responses to the following: